 In the end, there should be a new way of running the business that - depending on the initial goals - reduces overheads, improves employee retention, strengthens customer engagement or increases revenue.

 What does it mean for hotels and their consultants?

 Digital transformation can be a really powerful way for hotels to level up their business.
 The key is to set the specific goal you want to achieve from the process.
 Do you want to drive your customer engagement and website traffic?
 If so you might need an integrated Customer Relationship Management (CRM) tool and Content Management System (CMS).

-Solutions like these are often extremely powerful, offering features like mobile adaptability that releases staff from the reception desk to serve guests anywhere in the hotel and supports customer messaging to enhance the guest experience.
+Solutions like these are often extremely powerful, offering features like mobile adaptability that release staff from the reception desk to serve guests anywhere in the hotel and support customer messaging to enhance the guest experience.
 They can reduce mistakes, speed-up operations and improve guest ratings.

 To my mind, whether you’re a GM or a hotel partner offering consultancy or other services, the industry’s widespread undertaking of digital transformation should be firmly on your radar.
 You need to be well versed in its intent, its delivery, application and impact.